 The Nets are trading Kevin Durant to the Phoenix Suns for a package including Mikal Bridges, Cam Johnson, four first-round picks and additional draft compensation, league sources tell @TheAthletic @Stadium. https://t.co/fJoFHv3i7M— Shams Charania (@ShamsCharania) February 9, 2023

 On Sports Channel, Woj said Durant had been talking to Joe Tsai and Sean Marks in the past several days.
 Woj had previously reported the two sides were having “hard conversations” about the “direction of the franchise” that were “fluid.”
-But Durant wanted out and wanted Phoenix...
+Ultimately, Durant told Tsai and Marks that he wanted out and wanted Phoenix...

 “After the Kyrie Irving trade last week, the conversations between Kevin Durant and Joe Tsai, the owner in Brooklyn Nets, Sean Marks, their GM, they started to move toward the idea that if there was a deal that could be done in Phoenix, Kevin Durant would certainly be open to it and certainly even eager for it,” said Woj.
 “Matt Ishbia, the new owner in Phoenix who was approved only last week, wanted Kevin Durant.”